Active particles in tunable compressible environments: Discussion and Conclusions

 We then demonstrated that the tunable colloidal environments dramatically alter the trajectories of active colloids actuated by the same electric fields.
 In particular, during the quenching of the surrounding monolayers, the persistence time $\tau$ of the active Janus particles becomes dependent on their swimming velocity $v$.
 It rapidly drops by more than one order of magnitude as $v$ increases.
-Such decrease of persistence time (often denoted as `rotational diffusion enhancement') has been observed in experiments of active colloids in glassy environments~\cite{abaurrea2020autonomously} and viscoelastic polymer solutions ~\cite{narinder2018memory,Qi2020enhanced}.
-In such cases, the effect has been attributed to frictional contacts or the memory of the viscoelastic bath.
-As compared to these works, the combination of numerical simulations, theory and particle-resolved experiments allows to single out possible microscopic reasons behind the strong coupling between active motion and mechanical characteristics of the environments.
-Our results suggest that local compressions caused by the swimming force and interaction asymmetries play a major role in the anomalous reorientation.
-Friction and memory terms are not needed to recover the helical motion and/or rotational diffusion enhancement.
-As a matter of fact, our ``dog chasing its tail'' mechanism occurs regardless of the phase, ordering, or packing fraction of the colloidal medium, provided that the monolayer is sufficiently dense and caging effects are minimal.
+A similar decrease of persistence time (often denoted as `rotational diffusion enhancement') has been reported for self-propelling Janus particles in polymer solutions ~\cite{narinder2018memory,saito2025self,gomez2016dynamics} and initially ascribed to viscoelasticity and memory effects.
+The same experimental results were recently revised by De Corato \textit{et al.} using a memory-free model based on local density variations, anisotropic interactions and advection terms~\cite{decorato2021spontaneous,decorato2025enhanced}.
+The first two ingredients are also present in our ``dog chasing its tail'', but the advection of background particles is absent since hydrodynamic interactions are neglected.
+Local density fluctuations are here rather due to local compressions caused by the swimming force of the Janus particle.
+They occur regardless of the phase, ordering, or packing fraction of the colloidal medium, provided that the monolayer is sufficiently dense and caging effects are minimal.
 Under these conditions, a simple relationship between swimming velocity $v$ and persistence time $\tau$ is reported: $\tau \propto v^{-1}$.
 Above a critical velocity, the polar symmetry of the particles is broken and the active particle undergoes helical motion, {\sl i.e.} it behaves as a chiral swimmer.
 This chiralization is very different from the circular motion reported for L-shaped particles~\cite{kummel2013circular} and modular swimmers~\cite{niu2018modular,madden2022hydrodynamically,ni2017hybrid,feldmann2019light} because neither the active colloids nor the bath particles are asymmetric or bind to each other.
-Orbiting is here sustained by local compressed region created by the active particle itself.
+Instead, orbiting is sustained by local compressed regions created by the active particle itself.